 All of us have seen large rolls of cloth in garment stores.
 Printable vinyl rolls have a similar form.

-To put the above in perspective, we can give you a 1 inch product sticker made of vinyl.
+To put the above statements in perspective, we can give you a 1-inch product sticker made of vinyl.
 And should the job demand it, we can even brand buses, railway bogeys or wrap buildings with the same material.

-1. The print side: Specially coated to receive liquid inkjet inks used for vinyl printing.
+- The print side: Specially coated to receive liquid inkjet inks used for vinyl printing.

-2. The lower surface: This is almost always coated with glue and a release liner.
+- The lower surface: This is almost always coated with glue and a release liner.

 The print industry also refers to vinyl rolls as SAV viz.
 Self Adhesive Vinyl.

 For now, imagine a large sticker roll made of plastic.
 As stated above, this roll is specially coated to receive inks.
-And it is this coating that makes extremely high resolution printing possible.
+And it is this coating that makes extremely high-resolution printing possible.